Home Learn What is Earnings Per Share? Learn its Meaning, Calculation, Types & Formula

 Here are some key points to keep in mind when making the EPS interpretation:

-• Potential Limitations: You should know the potential limitations of earnings per share as a metric.
-Earnings per share can be manipulated by accounting practices and changes in the number of outstanding shares.
+- Potential Limitations: You should know the potential limitations of earnings per share as a metric.
+Accounting practices and changes in the number of outstanding shares can manipulate earnings per share.
 Therefore, it’s important to consider other financial metrics besides earnings per share when evaluating a company’s performance.

 Limitations of Earnings Per Share